 - Phenoxymethylpenicillin 500mg daily is recommended during the period of intensive treatment.
 Cephalexin can also be used; - For those allergic to penicillin, prescribe Erythromycin 250mg daily

-2. Recurrent Cellulitis
+2. RECURRENT CELLULITIS

-Antibiotic prophylaxis should be offered to lymphoedema patients who have two or more attacks of cellulitis in a 12 month period, despite diligent skin care and treating all contributing risk factors.
+Antibiotic prophylaxis should be offered to lymphoedema patients who have two or more attacks of cellulitis in a 12 month period.